Aider-AI/aider/docs/benchmarks.md

 and most human coders would likely fail some tests on their first try.

 It's worth noting that GPT never gets to see the source code of the unit tests during the benchmarking.
-Just the error output from failed tests.
+It only sees the error output from failed tests.
 Of course, all of this code was probably part of its original training data!

 In summary, passing an exercise means GPT was able to:

-  - write the required code (possibly after reviewing test error output),
+  - Write the required code (possibly after reviewing test error output),
-  - correctly package up all of this code into the edit format so that aider can process and save it to the implementation file.
+  - Correctly package all of this code into the edit format so that Aider can process and save it to the implementation file.

 Conversely, failing an exercise only requires a breakdown in one of those steps.
 In practice, GPT fails at different steps in different exercises.
-Sometimes it just writes the wrong code.
-Other times,
-it fails to format the code edits in a way that conforms to the edit format so the code isn't saved properly.
+Sometimes it simply writes the wrong code.
+Other times, it fails to format the code edits in a way that conforms to the edit format, resulting in the code not being saved correctly.

 It's worth keeping in mind that changing the edit format often affects both aspects of GPT's performance.
-Complex edit formats often make it write worse code *and* make it less successful at formatting the edits correctly.
+Complex edit formats often lead to poorer code *and* make it less successful at formatting the edits correctly.

 ## Edit formats